kubextender/pvcexec/docs/README.md

 `pvcexec` expects subcommand to be passed: `mc` or `zsh`.
 Based on given subcommand, tool deploys pod into your kubernetes context based on docker images, which we, opinionatedly, created [here](https://cloud.docker.com/u/kubextender/repository/list).

 `pvcexec` also expects list of one or more pvc names to be mounted in given pod.
 They will be mounted by their name under `/mnt` directory.

+For the example given above, we will have two mounted directories: `/mnt/testpvc1` and `/mnt/testpvc2`.

 Once you're there, you can perform any file operations needed.

-After you're done using `pvcexec` the tool will automatically purge the running pod.
+After you're done using `pvcexec` (by exiting `pod`'s shell) the tool will automatically purge the running pod.

 ## Feature requests